-Claymont Preschool students will receive breakfast and lunch at no cost to the family.
+Claymont Preschool students can receive breakfast and lunch at school.
+Breakfast and lunch prices will be set by the Claymont Board of Education prior to the start of each school year.
 The preschool will follow the district breakfast and lunch menu.